ibm-cloud-docs/quantum-computing/faqs.md

 The {{site.data.keyword.qiskit_runtime_notm}} beta service is constantly enhanced with new features and functions based on feedback from our users.
 Enhancements from quantum hardware and software might also contribute to more features and functions of the service.
 The integration of the service in {{site.data.keyword.cloud}} creates many possibilities to interact with other services on {{site.data.keyword.cloud}}.
 At the moment, no specific plan for a general availability exists.

-## Today there are two primitive programs available to access IBM Quantum systems.
+## Today there are two primitive programs available to access IBM QPUs.
 Are there plans to provide more primitives?
-For instance, for more low-level access to IBM Quantum systems?
+For instance, for more low-level access to IBM QPUs?
 {: #faq-more-primitives}
 {: faq}